 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A country in relation to its colonies:‘Australia sent the flower of its youth to defend the mother country's interests’
+A country in relation to its colonies.‘the bicentennial of our separation from the mother country’

-native land, homeland, home town, birthplace, roots, fatherland, motherland, mother country, country of origin, land of one's fathers, the old countryView synonyms
+native land, homeland, home town, birthplace, roots, fatherland, motherland, country of origin, land of one's fathers, the old countryView synonyms

 - ‘It was roughly another 90 years until democracy took hold in the mother country.’